Danilo-Acosta5389/danilo-cv-website/README.md

 # danilo cv website

 Hi!
-My name is Danlo Acosta. and i am a programming student at Chas Academy.
+My name is Danlo Acosta and i am a programming student at Chas Academy.

 One of our (the pupils) first and top exercises has been to create our own personal website that also holds our curriculum.
 It has HTML, CSS (obviously), JavaScript and JSON.
 This is my biggest achivement so far and i will keep working on it untill it has all the functinality i please.